toastnz/quicksilver/README.md

 ##Enviroment

 Create the following file in the root directory.
-It's best to place it one level above the public directory.
+It's best to place it one level above the public directory on a live server.

 ```
 _ss_environment.php